srflaxu40/ansible-m31/README.md

 ### Really Important (ansible_env):
 * The _*ansible_env*_ file sets environment variables that are required to be changed; this is super important for you to customize to your own values.
 Others that exist, but do not have to be changed (defaults) are inside the standard vars directory for a role `roles/<role name>/vars/main.yml`.
   - These vars can also be overridden on the command line or inside the run.sh script by adding the `--extra-args` argument.
-  - The s3 bucket you specify in this file for `S3_BUCKET_NAME` should have proper access policies restricting only to users that are authenticated in your AWS account.
-Although users cannot interact with your kubernetes cluster without a VPN anyway.
-  - Also, ensure your instances are spun up with proper IAM access to s3.
-The Kubernetes playbooks utilize S3 to access generated configuration the the kube-master.yml playbook creates.
-It also requires the ability to provision new instances in EC2.
-Note that this is set in ansible_env via the `IAM_ROLE` environment variable.
 * Important - this has only been tested on the base Ubuntu AMI for 16.04 in us-east-1 (ami-cd0f5cb6).
 Running it on other AMIs may require modifications / forking this repository.
 * This supports only the AWS cloud.